by Emily Smith

 So much of our economy, both local and state, is dependent on hospitality services.
 As we’re all learning to navigate the new normal with the presence of Covid-19, caution and cleanliness remain foremost in the minds of many.

 Many public places, like our favorite restaurants and local stores, are still adhering to social distancing standards while continuing to do their utmost in disinfecting every surface as often as possible.

 Although things may still feel sluggish, there are ways to get out, have fun, and support our local community businesses, all while staying safe and minimizing the potential risk to ourselves and others.

-Some guests have begun bringing their own utensils when dining out, including ever-popular reusable straws.
+Some guests have begun bringing their own utensils when dining out.
 And by now, it’s become second nature to keep sanitizer and wipes on hand.
 It’s important to keep in mind that the CDC encourages the use of sanitizer with an alcohol level of at least 60% to be effective.

 Continue to wipe off surfaces of items you’ll be touching, especially door handles, chairs, tables, carts, and baskets.
 We may not feel the need to wear gloves any more, but it’s still of paramount importance to avoid touching one’s face.

 Outdoor activities during this month have always been popular.
 Make sure when celebrating the Fourth and the summer season, that you make smart decisions.

 Visiting parks and beaches now means, more than ever, to bring your own of everything and avoid public facilities as much as possible.
 Be mindful of what you’re taking in and try to take out your own trash as well.